matthiask/django-prose-editor/docs/configuration_language.rst

 The configuration system uses a declarative format that defines:

-1. Editor features (Tiptap extensions)
+1. Editor extensions (Tiptap extensions)
-2. HTML elements and attributes allowed by these features
+2. HTML elements and attributes allowed by these extensions
 3. Server-side sanitization rules derived from the configuration

 Example Configuration